 After pregnancy, if you notice swelling in your arms, feet and other parts of the body, don’t panic as it will go away on its own.
-At most, it might be over in a couple of weeks.
-The process of swelling up happens in most women because of fluids that remain in the body.
+At most, it might take a couple of weeks.
+Swelling happens in most women because of fluids that remain in the body after childbirth.

-Post pregnancy oedema is a natural process and so does not need to be treated medically.
+Post-pregnancy oedema is common and usually does not need any special treatment.
+There are simple treatments which you can try at home which can reduce the swelling and pain.
 However, if the situation gets worse, you need to consult a doctor since it could be a sign of other health complications.
-If not, you can try out simple treatments at home which will reduce swelling and pain.

 Some home remedies for swollen feet after pregnancy are listed below:

 Give yourself a soothing massage as this improves blood flow and eventually soothes pain.

 Doing exercise is a great way to get back your pre-pregnancy shape and also reduce swelling.

 Water helps to flush out excess fluids from the body, thus reducing swelling.
 A lot of people think that if you drink water, there will be more fluids in the body.
 However, that is incorrect.

 Fruits have anti-inflammatory properties, so eating a lot of them will help to increase metabolism and speed up healing.